nickumia/web-search-dictionary/README.md

 ## Special Considerations

+- Search Engine/ISP Rate-limiting:
   - The library makes a new web request to the search engine for every `lookup` call.
 It is a non-special, very generic http call.
 However, be wary making too many calls within a short time period.
 The search engine or ISP or other middleman may begin to rate-limit or otherwise flag the connection.
-This is not a known problem (hoewver, I will update if more details surface).
+  - This is now a known problem as addressed in https://github.com/nickumia/web-search-dictionary/pull/9.
+  - The current workaround is to use selenium to open up a web browser to manually complete a recaptcha.
+By doing so (within the context of the application), google allows the program to operate on a temporary lease.
+When the problem does occur, the recaptcha should only need to be completed once within a 24 hour period (or until google releases the rate-limit on the crawler).

 ## Peers